Rheotab/awesome-bitcoin-mining/README.md

 Rules :
 - Provide hyperlink when you can.
-- Provide a short description of the reference, you can always use keywords if you are not an imaginative person.
+- Provide a short description of the reference if needed.
 - No duplicate.
 - Every type of sources accepted (book, articles, blog, ...).